mj-iosdev/FirebaseAuth/README.md

 # FirebaseAuth
-This is a demo project with use of AngularFire to Authenticate Firebase User with Email and Password
+This is a demo project with use of AngularFire to Authenticate Firebase User with different methods provided by Firebase.

 This project was built using [AngularFire](https://github.com/angular/angularfire).